The 4 Hottest Digital Nomad Cities 2025

 Work Infrastructure

 This city practically invented the digital nomad café.
-Internet is fast, cafés are laptop-friendly, and coworking spaces like Yellow and Alt_ChiangMai are built for long, focused sessions.
-Alt has recently opened a second location close to Ping River, and it’s definitely worth a (work-) visit.
+Internet is fast, cafés are laptop-friendly, and co-working spaces like Yellow and Alt_ChiangMai are built for long, focused sessions.
+Alt has recently opened a second location close to Ping River, and it’s definitely worth a visit.

 Community & Connection

 The nomad scene here is well-established.
-You’ll find meetups, workshops, and mastermind circles without trying too hard — but it’s also easy to lay low and do your own thing.
+There are meetups, workshops, and mastermind circles without trying too hard.
+But you can also do your own thing.
 That balance is part of what makes Chiang Mai so livable.

 Lifestyle & Energy